sterbini/study-DA/docs/installation.md

 git submodule update --init --recursive
 ```

+Cloning the submodules is important as this download the optics for HL-LHC, which are necessary to run the tracking examples.

 ### Installing with Poetry

 #### Standard installation with Poetry

 If not already done, install Poetry following the tutorial [here](https://python-poetry.org/docs/).

 For easier submission later, impose the virtual environment to be created in the repository folder by running the following command: